-Systems with unprecedented computational power are continuously pushing the frontier of high performance computing (HPC) [2].
-Several sites have deployed systems that can perform $10^{15}$ floating point operations per second (petaflop): Cray XT5 (a.k.a.
+Systems with unprecedented computational power are continuously pushing the frontier of high performance computing (HPC) [35].
+Several sites have deployed systems that can perform 10 floating point operations per second (petaflop): Cray XT5 (a.k.a.
 Jaguar) at the Oak Ridge National Laboratory (ORNL), IBM Cell-based system at Los Alamos National Laboratory (LANL), BlueGene/P at Forschungszentrum Juelich (FZJ).
 These facilities are used to solve important computational science problems in areas such as climate modeling, life sciences, and energy production.
-Yet many challenges in scientific productivity and application efficiency continue to plague these systems as they grow to unprecedented number of processes and complexity.
+Yet many challenges in scientific productivity and application efficiency continue to plague these systems as they grow to unprecedented number of processes.

-In this regard, GAS (Global Address Space) programming models - both the Partitioned and Asynchronous Partitioned Global Address Space - are being considered as an alternative model for programming these complex machines to improve productivity and application efficiency.
+In this regard, Global Address Space (GAS) programming models - both the Partitioned and Asynchronous Partitioned Global Address Space (PGAS)-are being considered as an alternative model for programming these complex machines to improve productivity and application efficiency.

 Briefly, a GAS model provides an abstraction that allows threads to access the remote memory of other nodes as if they were accessing local node memory using hardware shared memory.
-By virtue of the abstraction they provide, partitioned Global address space languages like Unified Parallel C (UPC) [3], Co-Array Fortran (CAF) [11], and Global Address Space libraries such as Global Arrays (GA) Toolkit [1] have the unique ability to expose features, such as low-overhead communication or global address space support in the underlying hardware.
+By virtue of the abstraction they provide, PGAS languages like Unified Parallel C (UPC) [36], Co-Array Fortran (CAF) [9], and GAS libraries such as Global Arrays (GA) Toolkit [13] have the unique ability to expose features, such as low-overhead communication or GAS support in the underlying hardware.
 Systems that lack one or more of these features typically result in poor performance.

-Conceptually, Global Address Space (GAS) models do not differentiate between local and remote accesses.
-By contrast, Partitioned Global Address Space (PGAS) is a category of GAS models that requires applications to explicitly distinguish between local and remote memory accesses, while providing simple mechanisms for reading, writing, and synchronizing remote memory.
+Conceptually, GAS models do not differentiate between local and remote accesses.
+By contrast, PGAS is a category of GAS models that requires applications to explicitly distinguish between local and remote memory accesses, while providing simple mechanisms for reading, writing, and synchronizing remote memory.
 One benefit of this explicit separation is that the user is forced to consider and optimize the performance of remote memory access while leaving the optimization of local memory accesses to the compiler.

-Recently, a slightly different category of PGAS model, termed Asynchronous Partitioned Global Address space model, has emerged to add additional capabilities such as remote method invocations.
-IBM's X10 language [5] and Asynchronous Remote Methods (ARM) [23] in UPC have pioneered this new model.
+Recently, a slightly different category of PGAS model, termed Asynchronous PGAS model, has emerged to add additional capabilities such as remote method invocations.
+IBM's X10 language [31] and Asynchronous Remote Methods (ARM)[32] in UPC have pioneered this new model.